jlperona-teaching/ecs154a-ssii18/lab2/lab2.rst

 Your input pins are the relevant coin signals, **I5**, **I10**, and **I25**.
 You will also need the clock pin **Clock**.
+There is also an input named **Enable**.
+Hook this up to the enable pins on your flip flops.

 *Output Pins*